-There can be numerous reasons you might want to uninstall an app from your device.
+There can be numerous reasons you might want to delete an app from your iPhone.
 Whether you no longer need it or have found a better alternative, removing an app from your iPhone is a pretty straightforward process.
-That said, there can be times when your iPhone refuses to uninstall the app.
+But what if your iPhone won’t let you uninstall an app?

-Whether it’s the case of apps not jiggling or being restricted, such errors shouldn't keep you from removing apps from your iPhone.
-This post shall guide you through some effective ways to overcome the issue.
+Whether it’s the case of apps not jiggling or being restricted, such issues should not keep you from removing apps from your iPhone.
+This post will guide you through some effective ways to overcome the issue.
 So, without wasting any more time, let’s get right to it.

-Just like many tech problems, you can try restarting your device first.
-If it’s a technical glitch preventing your iPhone from deleting apps, then restarting it should take care of it.
+This is a classic troubleshooting tip that almost always works.
+If it’s a technical glitch preventing your iPhone from deleting apps, restarting it should take care of it.

-Suppose you’re on iPhone X or later, press and hold the Sleep/Wake button and the Volume Up or Volume Down button simultaneously.
-Then use the slider to power off your iPhone.
+If you’re using an iPhone X or later, press and hold the Sleep/Wake button and the Volume Up or Volume Down button simultaneously.
+Then, use the slider to power off your iPhone.
 On older iPhones, press and hold the Sleep/Wake button until the slider appears and use it to shut down your iPhone.

-Wait for iPhone to shut down completely.
-Now press and hold the Sleep/Wake button until the Apple logo appears to start your iPhone.
+Wait for your iPhone to shut down completely and then press and hold the Sleep/Wake button to turn it back on.

 2. Check Restrictions for Deleting Apps

-Your iPhone provides you with a range of content restrictions so that your notorious child (or anyone else for that matter) can not make changes against your will.
+Your iPhone lets you set up various content restrictions so that your notorious child (or anyone else for that matter) cannot make changes against your will.
 If you’ve modified content restrictions on your iPhone in the past, you might have accidentally disallowed your iPhone from deleting apps.
-If that’s the case, you won’t find an option to delete the app from your iPhone unless you allow deleting apps by following the steps below.
+Here’s how you can change that.

-Step 1: Open the Settings on your iPhone and navigate to Screen Time.
+Step 1: Open the Settings app on your iPhone and navigate to Screen Time.

-If the app you’re trying to delete is in the process of installing or updating, you might see a greyed-out app icon that says Waiting.
-So, if an app is stuck on Waiting, make sure that your device is connected to a strong internet connection and has an ample amount of free storage.
+If the app you’re trying to delete is in the process of installing or updating, you might see a grayed-out app icon that says Waiting.

-To uninstall the waiting app, you can either wait for the app to be downloaded first or terminate the downloading process by long pressing on the app icon and choosing Cancel Download from the resulting menu.
+To uninstall the waiting app, you can either wait for the app to finish downloading or cancel the download process by long-pressing the app icon and selecting Cancel Download from the menu that appears.

-If you are still having issues deleting apps from the Home Screen, you can try using the Settings app to achieve the same.
+If you are still having issues deleting apps from the Home Screen, try using the Settings app on your iPhone to achieve the same.